ruitaiS/capstone-1/README.md

 </div>

 Conversely, the most prolific users had a disproportionately large number of ratings.
 Whatever approach I took, I would need to take care not to force the preferences of the more actve users onto the more infrequent ones.
+I decided to shift my focus away from the users and examine the movies themselves.

 [Is it worth talking about the pareto distribution here?
 Do you know enough about it?
 It does seem to follow the same natural law but idk too much about it mathematically]

-[Movie-specific effects for low count users] [Preference / Movie genre alignment for higher count users]
+[Movie-genre effects for low count users]
+[Preference / Movie genre alignment for higher count users]

 [Genre specific predictions]

+I started with the genres.
 Similar to what I saw with users, certain movie genres had a much higher number of ratings, and others very few.
-However the skew was not quite as dramatic, so I continued in this direction.
+However the skew was not nearly as dramatic, so I continued in this direction.

 <br>